Freedom in the World

 As a U.S. commonwealth, Puerto Rico exercises approximately the same control over its internal affairs as do the 50 states.
 The commonwealth constitution, modeled after that of the United States, provides for a governor elected for four-year terms and a bicameral legislature.
 The 27-member Senate and the 51-member House of Representatives are also elected for four-year terms.
 Puerto Ricans are U.S. citizens guaranteed all civil liberties granted in the United States, though they cannot vote in U.S. presidential elections.
-Residents of Puerto Rico can participate in the primary and caucus process, however.
+Puerto Ricans can participate in the primary and caucus process, however.
 A single delegate represents Puerto Rico in the U.S. Congress and is allowed to vote on floor amendments to legislation, but not on the final passage of bills.
 Pedro Pierluisi of the opposition New Progressive Party (PNP) was reelected to this post in 2012 by a narrow margin.
-In the November 6, 2012, gubernatorial election, Senator Alejandro García Padilla of the Popular Democratic Party (PPD) received 47.7 percent of the vote, narrowly defeating incumbent governor Luis Fortuño of the PNP, who captured 47.1 percent.
+In the 2012 gubernatorial election, García Padilla, then a senator with the Popular Democratic Party (PPD) received 48 percent of the vote, narrowly defeating incumbent governor Luis Fortuño of the PNP, who captured 47 percent.
 Four other candidates received less than 3 percent each.
 In legislative elections held the same day, the PPD won 18 Senate seats to the PNP’s 8; the Puerto Rican Independence Party won 1 seat.
 Three smaller parties won no seats.
 In the Puerto Rico House of Representatives, the PPD won 28 seats and the PNP won the remaining 23.

 B. Political Pluralism and Participation: 15 / 16